bengourley/anytime/Readme.md

 picker.update(null) // Clear the value
 ```

-2. Use a function to manipulate the internal moment object.
-The return value is used
+#### 2. Use a function to manipulate the internal moment object

-to set the new date so you **must** return the moment object!
+The return value is used to set the new date so you **must** return the moment object!

 ```js
 picker.update(function (m) {